yisforyob/yisforyob/README.md

 - 👋 Hi, I’m Yadah Ngolo
-- 👀 I’m interested in Electronics and Embedded Systems.
+- 👀 I’m interested in Embedded Software and AI.
-- 🌱 I’m currently programming in C++ for Arduino, Python, Javascript and Java.
+- 🌱 I’m currently programming in C#, C, C++ (for Arduino), Python, Javascript and Java.
-- 💞️ I’m looking to collaborate on any Arduino projects for beginners, intermediate or expert.
+- 💞️ I’m looking to collaborate on any Arduino projects for beginner/intermediate.
 - 📫 How to reach me : yadngl3@gmail.com

 <!---